Embotics/Plug-in-Workflow-Steps/text/README.md

 This package contains a collection of plug-in workflow steps to manipulate text input.

-It can be used in vCommander workflow extension scenarios such as *Running a Kubernetes Best Practices Report*, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).
-It can also be used outside of vCommander scenarios.
+It can be used in Commander workflow extension scenarios such as *Running a Kubernetes Best Practices Report*, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).
+It can also be used outside of Commander scenarios.

 ## Changelog